 Peaceful protesters, they got to do their thing.

-It's it's an amazing job that they did, and I don't know if they're ever going to get enough credit for it.
+And I don't know if they're ever going to get enough credit for it.

-And then it goes for the Boston mayor.
+And it goes for the Boston mayor.

 I don't even know the guy.

-But I saw him out there and telling people be peaceful, be peaceful, and they were.
+But I saw him out there and telling people, be peaceful, be peaceful, and they were.

-Um, and and even worse, I mean, there's other stuff out there.
+And even worse, I mean, there's other stuff out there.

-There's lists of people who are involved in Antifa, and uh, we may deal with that at a different point.
+There's lists of people who are involved in Antifa, and we may deal with that at a different point.

 Did you get that, Linda?